JAYARAJ2014/terraform/readme.md

 # Terraform Example

-Just enough to get started.
+This example is just enough to get started with Terraform.

-## Basics
+## Terraform Basics

-# Terraform
+Infrastructure as Code

-Setup
+### Setup

-Download terraform zip file from terraform.io
+Download terraform zip file from `terraform.io`
-`unzip terraform` unzip the zip file
+Run `unzip terraform` to unzip the zip file
-`mv terraform /usr/local/bin` move it to the user bin folder as it is already in the PATH
+Run `mv terraform /usr/local/bin` move it to the user bin folder as this folder is already in the PATH and you can invoke terraform from anywhere.

-.tf file
+Terraform scripts are inside `.tf` file
-HCL - Harshicorp Configuration Language (Happy middle of JSON and YAML)
+Terraform uses declarative language called HCL - Harshicorp Configuration Language (HCL is happy medium of JSON and YAML)

+### Basic Commands

 `terraform init` will dowload the provider